cokeSwimmer/Pokedex-app/README.md

 # Pokedex-app
 A basic pokedex app made using the volley,glide libraries.

-I learnt how to :
-  Create a good UI layout
-  Make a good request with volley
-  Parsing JSONArray and JSONObject
-  Passing data between activities using bundles
+This app involves creating a good UI layout, making a good request with volley, parsing JSONArrays and JSONObjects, passing data between activities using bundles and intent.